FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountname.md

 A Commitment Discount Name is the display name assigned to a [*commitment discount*](#glossary:commitment-discount).
 The CommitmentDiscountName column is only applicable to *commitment discounts* and not [*negotiated discounts*](#glossary:negotiated-discount).

+---
+The CommitmentDiscountName column adheres to the following requirements:

+* CommitmentDiscountName MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports *commitment discounts*.
+* If present, the column MUST conform to the following additional requirements:
+  * CommitmentDiscountName MUST be of type String.
+  * CommitmentDiscountName MUST conform to [String Handling](#stringhandling) requirements.
+  * CommitmentDiscountName MUST be null if [CommitmentDiscountId](#commitmentdiscountid) is null.
+  * If CommitmentDiscountId is not null, the following applies:
+    * CommitmentDiscountName MUST NOT be null when a display name can be assigned to a *commitment discount*.
+    * CommitmentDiscountName MAY be null when a display name cannot be assigned to a *commitment discount*.

+---
 The CommitmentDiscountName column adheres to the following requirements:

 * The CommitmentDiscountName column MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports *commitment discounts*.